-If a return showing no liability on line 15 is filed late, the penalty for failure to file by the due date is \$10 per day the return is past due, up to a maximum of \$250.
-If the tax on line 22 exceeds \$2,500, add any underpayment of estimated tax penalty computed on Schedule IT-2220 or enclose a completed schedule to show exception to this penalty.
+If a return showing no liability on line 16 is filed late, the penalty for failure to file by the due date is \$10 per day the return is past due, up to a maximum of \$250.
+If the tax on line 23 exceeds \$2,500, add any underpayment of estimated tax penalty computed on Schedule IT-2220 or enclose a completed schedule to show exception to this penalty.
 In addition, a separate \$10 penalty is assessed on each Schedule IN K-1 information return that is late.

 Note.
-No penalty is due on composite withholding tax if at least 80% of the withholding tax for the current year, or 100% of the prior year's withholding tax is remitted by the 15th day of the 4th month following the end of the tax year.
+If you fail to make an estimated payment of PTET, do not report the penalty on this line.
+The penalty will be assessed by the department separately.
+No late payment penalty is due on composite withholding tax if at least 80% of the combined composite withholding tax and PTET for the current year, or 100% of the prior year's withholding tax and PTET, is remitted by the 15th day of the 4th month following the end of the tax year.
 Penalty is applicable if all remaining tax and interest due is not paid by the extended due date.